codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 Notice that an agent installation is needed for each cluster that will _run_ Codefresh pipelines.
 An agent is **not** needed in clusters that are used for _deployment_.
 It is possible to deploy applications on different clusters other than the ones the agent is running on.

 The [installation process](https://github.com/codefresh-io/venona/blob/master/README.md) takes care of all the components of the agent as well as the other resources (config-maps, secrets, volumes) needed by them.
+For Mac environments there is also a brew package.

 Once installed the agent is fully automated.
 It polls on its own the Codefresh SAAS (by default every ten seconds) and creates automatically all resources needed for running pipelines.